antoniprzybylik/calculator/README.md

 -basic calculator

-This features'll soon be added to the Calculator:
+This features will soon be added to the Calculator:

 -scientific calculator